WorkLattice: Structural Execution Visibility for Strategy that Actually Works

 Structural Pattern Detection

-Analyse the decision architecture to detect structural failure signatures that affect delivery.
+Analyse the decision architecture to detect structural failure signatures before they produce operational consequences.

-Reveal where execution pathways are resilient, fragile, or overloaded.
+Understand where execution pathways are structurally resilient, fragile, or overloaded.

 Execution Structure Insight